This is a complete growth marketing framework and guide for photographers, writers, artists, and creators alike.

 This consists of creating press which could be in the form of written articles, testimonials, video clips, a podcast, or creating blogs.

 The beauty is that you can talk or write about whatever you like.

-Of course, if you are writing with SEO in mind, you may choose to write about certain topics to help drive traffic to your site (I will be writing about this in a separate guide).
+Of course, if you are writing with SEO in mind to utilize your SEO skills to make money, you may choose to write about certain topics to help drive traffic to your site (I will be writing about this in a separate guide).